xpack-dev-tools/riscv-none-elf-gcc-xpack/README-MAINTAINER.md

 caffeinate xpm run build-develop --config darwin-x64 -C ~/Work/riscv-none-elf-gcc-xpack.git
 ```

-About 0h55 later, the output of the build script is a compressed
+About 55 minutes later, the output of the build script is a compressed
 archive and its SHA signature, created in the `deploy` folder:

 ```console